 From a criminal justice perspective, the War on Drugs has been a costly failure.
 Millions have been arrested for marijuana offenses, disproportionately affecting minority communities and clogging courts with nonviolent cases.
 Full legalization, paired with expungement, would address these injustices something Trump has nodded to in the past with first-step criminal reform efforts.

-On the other side, opponents argue legalization sends the wrong message, especially to youth.
+On the other side, opponents argue that legalization sends the wrong message, especially to youth.
 Evidence shows increased adolescent use in legalized states, alongside rises in cannabis-related ER visits and impaired driving incidents.
 Critics, including some in Trump's own party, call marijuana a "gateway drug" and worry about mental health links, particularly psychosis in heavy users.
 Big Cannabis could mirror Big Tobacco, pushing potent products for profit.

 These concerns are valid but overstated.
 Alcohol and tobacco—both legal—pose greater public health risks, yet are regulated successfully.
 A federal framework could impose age limits, potency caps, and DUI standards, mitigating harms better than prohibition ever did.
 International treaties complicate full de-scheduling, but rescheduling (Trump's current path) already bends those rules, and legalization could follow with diplomatic adjustments.